On Both Sides Of The Mexican Border, Fear Grows For U.S.-Bound Migrants

 Recent statistics from the Department of Homeland Security show "an unprecedented decline" in the numbers of people crossing the U.S.-Mexico border illegally.
 It announced a 40 percent drop from January to February, and credited the Trump administration's tough actions on immigration as the cause.

-But in this corner of southeast Texas, every day still sees migrants trying to make it to the United States.
+But in this corner of south Texas, every day still sees migrants trying to make it to the United States.

 Celia, the mother, says she's from El Salvador.
 (We are not using her last name, at her request, because she fears for her safety.)
 On this part of the border, the majority of those trying to cross illegally are from Central America.
 Celia says she fled her country to protect her 17-year-old son from one of the most feared gangs in the country, the Mara Salvatrucha, better known as MS-13.